robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

 You might question the validity of the first snippet, but it's a perfectly valid HTML snippet on its own right, since the HTML format is supposed to be forgiving — in fact, code like this is in some production sites out there on the wild internets.

-The problem here is that, while both snippets are valid on their own right, the result of composing both is not what you expect:
+The problem here is that, while both snippets are valid on their own right, the result of composing both is not the straight-forward thing that you would expect:

 	<div><noscript>This website requires JavaScript</noscript></div> :)